Buyer’s Guide: Hammers

 - BEST FOR HEAVY DUTY: Stanley 22-Ounce FatMax Xtreme Antivibe Smooth Framing Hammer

 Most hammers have a forged steel head (although you’ll see titanium on pricier models) with either a smooth face or a waffled or milled face.
 A smooth face is less likely to cause damage if you miss your swing.
 A textured face, while better able to “grab” the nail, is more prone making a mark if you hit the wall instead of your target.
-For most homeowners and DIYers, the best hammer is one with a smooth face; those who do a fair amount of carpentry or major construction will probably prefer the extra grip of the milled face.
+For most DIYers, the best hammer is one with a smooth face; those who do a fair amount of carpentry or major construction will probably prefer the extra grip of the milled face.

 As the name implies, a claw hammer has a cleaved blade opposite the face, which is used for pulling nails.
 There are two basic types of claw hammers—curved claw and rip claw.